lhe17/nebula/README.md

 the estimation procedure potentially does not converge.
 Generally, a convergence code ≤ -20 suggests that the algorithm does not converge well.
 The results should be interpreted with caution in these cases.
 The detailed information about the convergence codes is listed below.
-The failure of convergence may occur when the sample size is very small, there are too few positive counts, or the gene has huge overdispersions.
+A failure of convergence may occur when the sample size is very small, there are too few positive counts, an extreme distribution in some predictor, or the gene has huge overdispersions.
 In these cases, the likelihood can be flat, might reach the maximum at the infinity, or the optimization is sensitive to the initial values.
-For those genes that have a bad convergence code, in many cases, trying a different negative binomial mixed model (e.g., NBLMM, see below for more details) may solve the problem.
+For those genes that have a bad convergence code, in many cases, trying a different negative binomial mixed model (e.g., NBLMM, see below for more details) or the other optimization algorithm may solve the problem.

 -   Information about the convergence code:
     -   1: The convergence is reached due to a sufficiently small